wukongcheng/databank/contracts/ipfs/README.md

 ```

 This module status is still experimental.
 To use this module, you have to follow these steps:
-* Run xci geth and ipfs node
+* Run databank geth and ipfs node
-* Deploy ipfs.sol on xci maunally
+* Deploy ipfs.sol on databank maunally
 * Get the contract deploy address, and replace the old value TestNetAddress in /contract/ipfs/ipfs.go
-* Compile a new xci geth
+* Compile a new databank geth
-* Replace the running xci geth with the new one
+* Replace the running databank geth with the new one